 Image courtesy of Structerre Consulting Engineers

-- Ember proof fly screens (metal mesh)
+- Ember proof fly screens with metal mesh

-- Ember proof weep holes in the brickwork (covered in mesh)
+- Ember proof weep holes in the brickwork covered in mesh

 - Ember kit for the garage door

-- Fire blankets to walls
+- Fire blankets installed in the walls

-What is a BAL assessment and why do you need one
+What is a BAL assessment, and why do you need one?

-A BAL assessment is a report from an engineer providing a bushfire rating with specific information for your site:-
+- Provides a bushfire rating with specific information for your block

-- that will help them to design the structure.
+- Details how to design the structure

-- Unfortunately, if your block is in a bushfire prone area, you will need a BAL assessment to be able to get a building permit.
+Unfortunately, if your block is in a bushfire prone area, you will need a BAL assessment to be able to get a building permit.

 What does this mean for you?